-The Flickr_LDL (Yang, Sun, and Sun 2017) dataset and Twitter_LDL (Yang, Sun, and Sun 2017) dataset are two commonly used datasets in the field of image emotion distribution learning.
-The Flickr_LDL dataset is a subset of the Flickr (Borth, Ji, et al. 2013) dataset that has been re-labeled.
-It contains 11150 images, collected through adjective-noun pairs.
-The Twitter_LDL dataset was collected by searching for eight basic emotional keywords proposed by Mikel on the Twitter platform and manually filtering out duplicate images.
+Flickr_LDL (Yang, Sun, and Sun 2017) and Twitter_LDL (Yang, Sun, and Sun 2017) are two data sets commonly used in the field of image emotion distribution learning.
+The Flickr_LDL data set is a re-labeled subset of the Flickr (Borth, Ji, et al. 2013) data set.
+It contains 11150 images collected through adjective-noun pairs.
+The Twitter_LDL data set was collected by searching for Mikel’s eight basic emotions on the Twitter platform and manually filtering out duplicate images.
 It consists of 10045 images.
-Both Flickr_LDL and Twitter_LDL datasets were annotated using Mikel’s eight basic emotions, and each image was annotated by approximately ten annotators, with the final emotion distribution labels determined based on the voting results.
+Both data sets were annotated using Mikel’s eight basic emotions, and each image was annotated by approximately ten annotators.
+The final emotion distribution labels were determined by the majority.

 Implementation Details

-The proposed network takes as input an image of size 224×224, obtained by resizing and center cropping each original image.
+The input for the proposed network is an 224 x 224 image, obtained by resizing and center cropping each original image.
 The dimensions of the entity features, attribute features, and emotion features are set to 512.
-The backbone of the proposed network consists of ResNet-50 (He et al. 2016), ResNet-101 (He et al. 2016), and ViT-B/32 (Dosovitskiy et al. 2020), each pre-trained using the CLIP (Radford et al. 2021) method or the ImageNet (Russakovsky et al. 2015) method.
+The backbone of the proposed network consists of ResNet-50 (He et al. 2016), ResNet-101 (He et al. 2016), and ViT-B/32 (Dosovitskiy et al. 2020); each is pre-trained using the CLIP (Radford et al. 2021) method or the ImageNet (Russakovsky et al. 2015) method.
 For the ResNet structure, we freeze the parameters of the first three layers, while for the ViT-B/32 model, we freeze the parameters of the first nine layers.
 We then train the unfrozen backbone and the entity, attribute, and emotion modules using the Adam optimizer for 50 epochs, with a batch size of 64, a learning rate of 0.00001, and a weight decay of 0.001.
-Following (Yang et al. 2018; Xu et al. 2022), we randomly split the FI dataset into 80% for training, 5% for validation, and 15% for testing.
-The EmotionRoI and WEBEmo datasets are publicly split into 80% and 20% for training and testing, with 5% randomly sampled from the training set for validation.
-According to (Zhao et al. 2019), the IAPS, NAPS, and EMOTIC datasets are randomly split into 70% training, 10% validation, and 20% testing.
-Referring to (J. Yang, Li, et al. 2021), the Flickr_LDL and Twitter_LDL datasets are randomly split into 75% training, 5% validation, and 20% testing.
-We map the 6 emotional categories in the EmotionRoI dataset and the 8 emotional categories in the FI dataset to 2 sentiment polarity labels, following (Xu et al. 2022).
+Following Yang et al. (2018) and Xu et al. (2022), we randomly split the FI data set into 80% for training, 5% for validation, and 15% for testing.
+The EmotionRoI and WEBEmo data sets are publicly split into 80% and 20% for training and testing, with 5% randomly sampled from the training set for validation.
+According to Zhao et al. (2019), the IAPS, NAPS, and EMOTIC data sets are randomly split into 70% training, 10% validation, and 20% testing.
+Referring to J. Yang, Li, et al. (2021), the Flickr_LDL and Twitter_LDL data sets are randomly split into 75% training, 5% validation, and 20% testing.
+We map the six emotional categories in the EmotionRoI data set and the eight emotional categories in the FI data set to two sentiment polarity labels, following Xu et al. (2022).
 For emotion classification, accuracy is used as the model performance metric.
-For emotion regression, mean squared error (MSE) and R squared (R2) are used as performance metrics, referring to (Zhao et al. 2019).
-For emotion distribution learning, we follow the evaluation metrics set in previous works (Xu and Wang 2021; J. Yang, Li, et al. 2021) and adopt six label distribution evaluation measures, including Chebyshev distance, Clark distance, Canberra metric, Kullback-Leibler divergence, cosine coefficient, and intersection similarity.
+For emotion regression, mean squared error (MSE) and R squared (R2) are used as performance metrics, referring to Zhao et al. (2019).
+For emotion distribution learning, we follow the evaluation metrics set in previous works (Xu and Wang 2021; J. Yang, Li, et al. 2021) and adopt six label distribution evaluation measures: Chebyshev distance, Clark distance, Canberra metric, Kullback-Leibler divergence, cosine coefficient, and intersection similarity.

 Ablation Studies

-To assess the efficacy of our proposed design, we perform ablation studies to examine its effectiveness across various tasks, namely image emotion classification, regression, and label distribution learning.
+To assess the efficacy of our proposed design across various tasks, we perform ablation studies on image emotion classification, regression, and label distribution learning.
 These studies investigate the impact of different backbones, the role played by perception modules, and the influence of varying loss penalty coefficients.

-Different backbones
+Visual Feature Extraction